samwessley/samwessley.github.io/about.md

 permalink: /about/
 ---

 My name is Sam, and I'm currently learning about programming and software development with hopes of working at a software startup.
-Please see <a href="https://github.com/samwessley">my GitHub</a> for some stuff I've built.
+Please see <a href="https://github.com/samwessley">my GitHub</a> for things I've built.

 I have experience with Java and Python; iOS development using Swift, XCode, C#, and Unity; and web development using HTML, CSS, PHP, and JavaScript.
 I'm also interested in digital design.
 Recently I have been using Figma to develop the UI for a mobile puzzle game I'm building called Mesa.
 I also have experience with Sketch, Photoshop and Adobe Illustrator.